| MySQL database conversion to UTF8 |

 |

 With the application of HTML5, the use of the UTF-8 character set is now common.
 However many databases still use the Latin1 character set; the developers and/or website managers may not even be aware that they do.
-It works, with potentially some occasional malformed letters, but searching and sorting do not provide optimal results.
-Some may have wondered how these malformed characters came into existent, and are mystified by there cause (as I was).
+It works, however with potentially some occasional malformed letters, and searching and sorting that do not provide optimal results.
+Some may have wondered how these malformed characters came into existence, and are mystified by the cause (as I was).

 Others may even have tried to convert the database, but reverted to the previous state because of the dramatic results (all non-ASCII characters malformed).
-And yet, such a conversion is not very complex, but it is tricky !
+And yet, such a conversion is not very complex, but it is tricky: it requires several careful steps !

-This page is about converting a MySQL database from Latin1 to UTF8.
-Here we assume ISO-8895-1/Latin1 as a starting point, but character sets in the series ISO 8895-n or Latinn work similarly.
+This page is about converting a MySQL database from Latin1 to UTF8 (the formal denotation is UTF-8, but that hyphen is often left out).
+Here we assume ISO-8859-1/Latin1 as a starting point, but character sets in the series ISO‑8859-n or Latinn all are single byte charsets and work similarly.

 Before actually discussing the conversion, you need to know some more about character sets and their properties.